-For information about the third-party directory service providers and operating system platforms that SAP has tested with Open Client directory services, see the Open Client documentation.
+For information about the third-party directory service providers and operating system platforms that has been tested with Open Client directory services, see the Open Client documentation.

-DS_Failover=value
+DS Failover=value

+Description Specifies whether SAP Sybase CT-Lib should silently default (fail over) to using the Interfaces file as the directory source if it cannot load the requested directory driver.
+Values are:

+Parameter Description

+• 0

-Parameter Description value Specifies whether SAP Sybase CT-Lib should silently default (fail over) to using the Interfaces file as the directory source if it cannot load the requested directory driver.
-Values are: • 0 Prohibit CT-Lib from using the Interfaces file as the directory source if it cannot load the requested directory driver.
-You can also specify 'No' or 'False' to set this value. • 1 (Default) Allow CT-Lib to use the Interfaces file as the directory source if it cannot load the requested directory driver.
+Prohibit CT-Lib from using the Interfaces file as the directory source if it cannot load the requested directory driver.
+You can also specify 'No' or 'False' to set this value.

+• 1

+(Default) Allow CT-Lib to use the Interfaces file as the directory source if it cannot load the requested directory driver.
 You can also specify 'Yes' or 'True' to set this value.